gposingway/Listeningway/CONTRIBUTING.md

 ## Code Style & Documentation
 - Use modern C++ (C++17 or later).
 - Group code by module and responsibility.
-- Use Doxygen-style comments for all public classes, structs, and functions.
+- Use Doxygen-style comments for all public classes, structs, and functions (see existing modules for examples).
 - Add high-level comments to each file and function.
 - Use `// ...existing code...` in code reviews to indicate unchanged regions.
+- **To generate API documentation:**
+  - Run Doxygen with the provided `Doxyfile` in `tools/reshade`.

 ## How to Extend
 - **Add new analysis features:** Implement in `audio_analysis.*` and update `AudioAnalysisData`.
 - **Expose new uniforms:** Add to `uniform_manager.*` and update the uniform update logic.
+All uniform extensibility is now managed in this module.
 - **Add overlay elements:** Extend `overlay.*` for new debug visualizations.
 - **Log for debugging:** Use `LogToFile()` for diagnostics.